Skip to Content

 Are Almond Meal And Almond Flour The Same?

-When it comes to baking and replacing regular flour you might be wondering are almond meal and flour interchangeable?
+When it comes to baking and replacing regular flour you might be wondering is almond flour the same as almond meal?
 Though they are similar, you will notice that almond flour is finer in texture and is usually made from blanched almonds as almond meal is made from raw unpeeled almonds.

 What Is Almond Flour?